 3. Toluene — Toluene is a moderate skin irritant that can cause dermatitis with prolonged contact.
 It is also a developmental toxicity hazard and has been identified in human milk.
 Inhalation of toluene vapor can affect the central nervous system causing slight drowsiness and headache at low levels and irritation of the nose, throat and respiratory tract at increased levels.

 Exposure to these toxins is a considerable health threat to salon professionals and to children.
-So following the initial uproar, many brands removed these three toxins from their products, and labeled their polishes as “three-free products.”
+So following the initial uproar, many brands removed these three toxins from their products, and labeled their polishes as “3-free products.”

 The European Union has banned the use of these chemicals in cosmetics for years now, while the U.S. Food and Drug Administration has not yet taken any regulatory action.

-Despite this, a 2012 report by California’s Department of Toxic Substances Control revealed that only five out of seven products claimed to be three-free actually were indeed free of the three toxins.
+Despite this, a 2012 report by California’s Department of Toxic Substances Control revealed that only five out of seven products that claimed to be “three-free” actually were indeed free of the three toxins.
 Although the report noted that the department only tested 25 products on the market today, it is clear that not all manufacturers list ingredients truthfully on labels.

-Eco-Friendly Nail Polish Brands
+Non-Toxic Nail Polish Brands